 In 2006, Travis AFB completed a significant upgrade of the GP.
 The new GP is now entirely web-based and is located on the Travis AFB Intranet, so it is only accessible to personnel with authorization to use the Travis AFB local area network.
 HB&A, Inc. is the contractor that created the new web interface.
 They worked with various base offices, including the Environmental Flight, to update the existing database and use improved data presentation methods.
 The web-based GP is a major advancement in base planning and an improved tool for LUC management.
-Along with the goal of bringing the GP into compliance with recent Air Force policy directives, the web-based version is much easier to update, increases emphasis on planning rather than its previous reference-book appearance, and provides a central information repository of base planning information and base development references.
+Along with the goal of bringing the GP into compliance with Air Force policy directives, the web-based version is much easier to update, increases emphasis on planning rather than its previous reference-book appearance, and provides a central information repository of base planning information and base development references.
 By eliminating static maps and relying heavily on computer mapping products for maps and figures, the new GP allows users to identify and show LUC restrictions in planning documents for future construction activities with greater ease and accuracy.
-Even though this project was not a part of the Environmental Restoration Program, it serves to enhance Travis' ability to track and enforce its LUC restrictions.
+Even though this project was not a part of the Environmental Restoration Program, it enhanced Travis' ability to track and enforce its LUC restrictions.
 Appendix A presents screen shots of the new web-based GP.

 In the NEWIOU ROD, the Air Force agreed to provide the regulatory agencies with electronic access to view the GP during regulatory visits to Travis AFB.
-The Environmental Flight plans to present the GP during one of the upcoming RPM meetings to give all parties the opportunity to ask questions and offer suggestions for improvement.
+On 7 February 2007, the Environmental Flight demonstrated the capabilities of the web-based GP to all three regulatory agency and Techlaw representatives after the February 2007 RPM meeting; the representatives asked questions and suggested format changes for the next GP update.